 Please note on your entry form if your piece(s) are for sale.
 If they are not for sale, please include a value for insurance and your piece will be marked “Not for Sale” during the exhibition.
 The Museum retains a 30% commission of your retail price if sold.

 If your piece is selected for the exhibition, you are responsible for shipping your work to the Museum.
 The Museum will pay the cost of shipping unsold pieces back to you after the exhibition closes.
-You are welcome to drop off your piece before the exhibition, If you are unable to pick your piece back up after the show, you will be responsible for the cost of shipping.
+You are welcome to drop off your piece before the exhibition but if you are unable to pick up your piece after the show, you will be responsible for the cost of shipping.